-As highlighted previously, these three sources of uncertainty are calculated independently and 350 combined in quadrature.
-For the instantaneous irradiances, we only have sampling and calculation 351 uncertainty and the calculation uncertainty is generally the larger of the two.
-For diurnal mean 352 irradiances, the SW uncertainty due to sampling and the calculations is much smaller than the 353 instantaneous uncertainty at 13:30, because the diurnal mean SW irradiances are much smaller 354 than the 13:30 values.
-For both SW and LW diurnal mean irradiances, the dominant source of 355 uncertainty depends on the cloud type.
-The largest combined (SW+LW) uncertainty is for 1L due 356 to SW diurnal approximation uncertainty, and HL due to calculation uncertainty in the LW.
-357
+As highlighted previously, these three sources of uncertainty are calculated independently and combined in quadrature.
+For the instantaneous irradiances, we only have sampling and calculation uncertainty and the calculation uncertainty is generally the larger of the two.
+For diurnal mean irradiances, the SW uncertainty resulting from sampling and the calculations is much smaller than the instantaneous uncertainty at 1330 LT because the diurnal mean SW irradiances are much smaller than the 1330 LT values.
+For both SW and LW diurnal mean irradiances, the dominant source of uncertainty depends on the cloud type.
+The largest combined (SW + LW) uncertainty is for 1L as a result of SW diurnal approximation uncertainty and for HL as a result of calculation uncertainty in the LW radiation.